shetty83/dsi-sea-week02-4.4/readme.md

 You have been contracted by the LEAGUE OF EVIL to fix their database of hero records.

-You have just received a new list containing columns of hero weaknesses, affinities, and killabilities.
+You have received a new list containing columns of hero weaknesses, affinities, and killability.
 Unfortunately, this list isn't connected in any way to your main database.
-To make matters worse, your list contains ids for heros that have already been killed in epic battles.
+To make matters worse, your list contains ids for heros that have already been killed in epic battles!
 Can you fix the database, saving the day for villains everywhere?

 #### Requirements